Presslabs Development Essentials

 This page also contains details about giving access to collaborators to your site.
 You can give access to a developer to all the sites in your account, by adding his public key to the SSH Keys section of the Managed Hosting Dashboard, or to a single site, by adding him as a collaborator in the Collaborators section .

 You can read more about site access by visiting our dedicated page.

 Configure SSH Keys

 Although cloning your site using HTTPS seems easier and doesn’t require extra configuration, if you do a lot of git clone/pull/push operations on a daily basis it can become quite a nuisance to manually enter your credentials each time.
 By using the SSH protocol you can clone your site locally without having to supply your username and password each time.
 For this, however, you need to set up your SSH keys.
-You need to generate a pair of SSH keys, and then enter your public key into the Presslabs dashboard.
+You need to generate a pair of SSH keys, and then enter your public key into the Managed Hosting Dashboard.

 Take a look at all the necessary steps for configuring your SSH keys on Linux , macOS and Windows.